 The beauty of the intimacy portrayed in Solomon's "Song of Songs" reveals the beauty of what we who believe will experience when Christ comes to take us away.
 Perhaps the closing words of the song are meant to be like the closing words of John's Revelation.
 Here the beloved says, "Come away, my lover …" (8:14), and in Revelation 22:20, the Bride responds to Jesus' promise to come soon by saying, "Amen!
 Come, Lord Jesus!"

 "My heavenly Father, I come to You in the love of Christ … His love for me and my love for Him.
 Awaken within me the passion and desire and longing for Christ that transforms my heart and my mind and pulls me away from the things of this world.
 Give me grace to love as I am loved by You and to share the love of Christ with those around me, especially in my family and in YOUR family, the remnant, the true Body of Christ, the Church, the 'called-out ones.'
-Let the light of Your love that You have placed within me shine to all the world until I see my Savior face to face and love reaches its fullness.
+Let the light of Your love within me shine to all the world until I see my Savior face to face and love reaches its fullness.
 To You, my Lord and my God, I give my love.
 In Jesus' name, Amen"